-Please welcome Marisa de los Santos, New York Times bestselling author of four novels for adults, including (most recently) The Precious One, Love Walked In and Belong to Me; and one for middle grade readers, Saving Lucas Biggs, which she co-wrote with her husband David Teague.
-She lives in Wilmington, Delaware, with David, their two children, Charles and Annabel, and their two Yorkies, Huxley and Finn.
+Please welcome Marisa de los Santos, New York Times bestselling author of four novels for adults, including (most recently) The Precious One, Love Walked In and Belong to Me; and one for middle grade readers, Saving Lucas Biggs, which she co-wrote with her husband, David Teague.
+She lives in Wilmington, Delaware, with David, their children, Charles and Annabel, and their Yorkies, Huxley and Finn.
 Connect with Marisa on Facebook and on Twitter.

 I’d never been a person to walk away from a commitment, and every novel I’d ever started writing, I’d finished and delivered when it was due.
 But eighty pages into my fourth novel, I walked away and tried something completely different.
 I’m not a risk-taker, and this was a huge risk and hard, wrenchingly hard, but it was exactly what I needed to do.

 About eighty pages into writing my fourth novel The Precious One, I found myself in a state I’d never been in before.
 I wasn’t blocked, if being blocked is the complete inability to write.
 At eighty pages, I had faith my story, and I was already in the mode of experiencing my characters as real people.
 Not only did I have the two, very different narrative voices down cold, but also I loved my protagonists, Taisy and Willow.

 And I could write, eking out a few paragraphs a day.
 The problem was that I didn’t want to.
 I confess that I have always enjoyed the act of writing.
 Sometimes, of course, I’ve hated it, but on a pretty regular basis, it makes me happy, and there are occasional whole stretches of time when it is sheer exhilaration.
 And even on the most desperate days, it has always felt like home.